 Brittany’s father described his daughter’s flatulence to me as “not your small, silent ‘fluffs’ but full-blown, let-‘er-rip ones” that would clear a room.

 True to his description, Brittany passed large amounts of noisy and putrid smelling wind throughout the consultation.
-It was obvious that her father had not been exaggerating.
+Her father had not been exaggerating.

 Her mother was concerned that the extent and nature of Brittany’s flatulence was simply not normal for a full-grown adult, let alone a toddler.
 She also described the smell as being like moldy tea though I would have suggested something much stronger.